wireapp/brand/Tone of Voice.md

 * Let the reader know what they will find on the page
 * Immediately communicate facts
-* Be creative, interesting, short, to the point and written in plain, active language * Avoid puns, teasers and cultural references;
+* Be creative, interesting, short, to the point and written in plain, active language
+* Avoid puns, teasers and cultural references
 * Skip leading articles (“a”, “the”, etc.)

 We prefer sentence case for headings (see [Capitalization](#capitalization)).